Mun In-ju

-Mun In-ju (文仁柱; 문인주; born 22 August 1999) is a footballer who plays as a midfielder for Gainare Tottori.
-Born in Japan, he is a North Korea youth international.
+Mun In-ju (文仁柱; 문인주; born 22 August 1999) is a professional footballer who plays as a midfielder for J3 League club FC Gifu.
+Born in Japan, he plays for the North Korea national team.

 Career

-Mun started his career with Japanese third tier side Gainare Tottori.
+Mun started his career with Japanese third-tier side Gainare Tottori.
 On 19 June 2022, he debuted for Gainare Tottori during a 2–0 win over Tegevajaro Miyazaki.
 On 23 October 2022, Mun scored his first goal for Gainare Tottori during a 3–2 win over Giravanz Kitakyushu.

+On 22 December 2023, Mun officially transferred to FC Gifu for the 2024 season in an announcement made by the club.

+Career statistics

+Club

+Updated to the end of 2023 season.